Steaua fans: Peluza Nord and Peluza Sud Era (2001–2014)

 It was rather difficult to assign Steaua's Peluza Nord and Peluza Sud fans a certain style.
 They could have been described by the typical Italian style, common in various respects to all Romanian groups of fans, with many choreographies, banners, flags, doubleholders and flags swinging in the air but on the other hand still had serious Hooligan influences existent from the defunct Armata Ultra' era.
 Therefore, they mostly resembled the western European style, typical for fans such as those of AFC Ajax, Paris Saint-Germain FC, BV Borussia Dortmund, etc.

-Since Steaua were dropped to the 4th division in 2016, both Peluza Sud and Peluza Nord attend matches at Ghencea training ground and away fixtures, however most groups from Peluza Nord disbanded and those remaining joined Peluza Sud to form a united Peluza.
+Since the multi-sport club, CSA Steaua București, had reactivated its football section in the 4th division in 2017, both Peluza Sud and Peluza Nord had attended matches at the Steaua sports complex and away fixtures, however most groups from Peluza Nord disbanded and those remaining joined Peluza Sud.